CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05b.md

 Images for the latitude and longitude coordinates specified in your csv file will be downloaded into whatever location on your hard drive you are running the script from

+## Tutorial Deliverable

+Upload the csv file you used and a screenshot of the directory where you have saved your downloaded images to Canvas.
 _________________________________________________________________________________
 Guide written by Dare Brawley based on tools used in producing *[In Plain Sight](https://c4sr.columbia.edu/projects/plain-sight)*, an installation for the 16th International Architecture Exhibition of La Biennale di Venezia in 2018.